 The pocket is now a little tube.
 Lay the tote bag out and roll the pocket tube down.
 Most of the pocket will now be below the zipper.
 Pin pocket in place along the sides.

 Step Four: Sew the eyes and teeth on.

-To attach the teeth, remove the paper side of the Wonder Under and iron the teeth in place.
+To attach the teeth, remove the paper side of the fusible interfacing and iron the teeth below the zipper.
 Hand sew the teeth on to the bag, making sure you do not sew the pocket closed!